 Crack some eggs and separate the yolks and the whites.
 For the meringue, we are only gonna use the whites.
 Whip the egg whites using a mixer until frothy.
 Gently add the sugar and continue whipping until soft peaks.
 A technique to know if the egg whites have achieved soft peaks is by flipping the bowl you are using.
 If the whites are stiff and does not drop, then it is done.
 Gently fold the meringue into the puto batter into one direction only to incorporate air into the batter.
 Congrats!
 The batter is now done.

 The way puto paos are cooked are similar to regular puto.
 First prepare the puto moulds with liners and fill it with batter.
-Do not forget the asado filling in the middle and your favorite toppings on top.
+Do not forget the asado filling in the middle and your favourite toppings on top.
 I put some of the asado fillings as toppings for more meaty goodness.
 Steam the puto paos for 12 minutes and then do the fork test.
 Remove the puto paos from the steamer and consume it hot.
 Best-tasting!
 Yum!
 Puto Pao calories will always help us to be healthy and fine.
 Our nutritious staples will start our day happily.

 - For the asado filling: (good for 30 large puto)